 Clearly (and accurately) state your notice

-You should have been made aware of your notice period on starting out in your organisation.
-If not, two weeks is generally considered the minimum notice period you should give your employer.
+You should have been made aware of your notice period on starting out in your organisation – so check your contract for this information.

-State your final day at work as early as possible in your notice letter.
-This is the most essential piece of information to convey and you don’t want it being missed.
+State your final day at work as early as possible in your resignation letter.
+This is the most essential piece of information to convey and you don’t want it to be missed.

 Your notice period is vital to an employer, who will need to plan for a transition period or embark on the hiring process.

 State how you will be helpful during your notice period

 Do the right thing.
 Just because you’ve handed in your notice doesn’t mean you can start waltzing into work late and doing the bare minimum.
 Professionalism is a must (think of that sweet reference!).